stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 ability.cannot('delete', 'User') // true
 ```

-In the example above, `Ability` instance allows us to check permissions in pretty readable way.
-By the way, all that examples shows check on a subject type (i.e.,an object type or class) but CASL really shines when you need to restrict objects based on their attributes (i.e., properties).
+In the example above, the `Ability` instance allows us to check permissions in a pretty readable way.
+By the way, all these examples demonstrate checking permissions based on a subject type (i.e. an object type or class), but CASL really shines when you need to restrict objects based on their attributes (i.e. properties).

 ## Conditions

-The most common requirement to mid size apps is an ability to restrict action on own resources.
+The most common requirement for mid-sized apps is the ability to limit users so that they can perform actions only on their own resources.
 CASL allows us to do this by passing an object of conditions as the 3rd argument to `can` and `cannot` methods on the definition step.

-Before diving into details, let's first consider requirements for permissions of a blog website.
-In such blog, user
+Before diving into the details, let's first consider requirements for the permissions of a blog website.
+In such a blog, a user

 * can `read` any `Article`
 * can `update` own `Article`'s